 How do I pay for a subscription?

-1. Monthly (recurring) or fixed-term installment payments - When you sign up for a monthly (recurring) subscription, the cost of your subscription will be debited from your card on a recurring monthly basis via PayPal.
+1. Monthly (recurring) - When you sign up for a monthly (recurring) subscription, the cost of your subscription will be charged on a recurring monthly basis via PayPal.
 There are no obligations for recurring subscriptions, and you can cancel at any time.
-Your card will be debited on the same day each month, starting from the day on which you subscribe.
+Your PayPal account will be debited on the same day each month, starting from the day on which you subscribe.
 Please note, PayPal subscription payment method requires you to have a PayPal account.
 If you have selected to go with a fixed-term installment payment plan, the recurring charges will automatically terminate at the end of the fixed-term.

 Benefits of Shared Reading